d12frosted/elpa-mirror/gnu/activities-readme.txt

   How does this differ from "workspace" packages?
         Yes, there are many Emacs packages that provide "workspace"-like features in one way or another.
-To date, only Burly and Bufler seem to offer the ability to restore one across Emacs sessions.
+To date, only Burly and Bufler seem to offer the ability to restore one across Emacs sessions, including non-file-backed buffers.
+As mentioned, `activities'
-        As mentioned, `activities' is intended to be more refined and easier to use (e.g. automatically saving activities' states when `activities-mode' is enabled).
+        is intended to be more refined and easier to use (e.g. automatically saving activities' states when
+        `activities-mode' is enabled).
 Comparisons to other packages are left to the reader; suffice to say that `activities' is intended to provide what other tools haven't, in an idiomatic,